 - October 3, 2011 - Dr. Sidel was interviewed by Jeffrey Callison during the Capital Public Radio Insight program.
 Hear the interview which begins 14:24 minutes into the interview show.

 - October 2, 2011 - Victor Sidel, MD, Distinguished University Professor of Social Medicine at Montefiore Medical Center and Albert Einstein College of Medicine spoke on "PSR: Fifty Years of Concern for the Devastating Health Consequences of War" at the 8th Annual Physicians for Social Responsibility/Sacramento Dinner at California State University, Sacramento Alumni Center.
 Dr. Sidel inspired the 170 people who attended the event as he spoke about the health effects of war, his work for nuclear disarmament, and the 50-year history of Physicians of Social Responsibility.
 He encouraged everyone to continue their work for peace and justice.
+View Dr. Sidel's presentation courtesy of Media Edge.
 The evening also featured wonderful music by George Connor, Suzan Tobin, Chris Tomine, and Gary Yee; presentation of her 1st place essay by Shannan Takhar, with introduction by Vice President and Scholarship Chair Dr. Bill Durston; and a chapter update by President Dr. Harry Wang.
 Many thanks to California State University, Sacramento for their sponsorship of our annual dinner, to all who volunteered and came to the dinner, and to all table sponsors and donors.
 Special thanks to Ellen Gold, PhD and Dr. Claire Pomeroy for inviting Dr. Sidel to speak at UC Davis.

 - August 7, 2011- Fiscal sponsorship of the 25th annual August Peace Event with PSR participation in leading an action opposing increased Congressional funding for the nuclear weapons complex.